Astronaut John Glenn and the Friendship 7 Mission

 - The Space Race, John F. Kennedy Library and Museum

-- View additional photographs and documents about John Glenn, in the Online Catalog.
+- View additional photographs and documents about John Glenn, in the National Archives Catalog.

 - Records of the National Aeronautics and Space Administration, National Aeronautics and Space Administration, NASA History Program Office.